The Big Picture On Alternative Housing:

 Or you could keep it simple with a classic camper van.
 Your choice.

 Whether you earn $1,000/month or $10,000/month, consider a fun and mobile RV lifestyle at whatever luxury level you can afford.
-It sure beats overpaying for a dingy apartment!
+It’s far the best alternative to renting an apartment.

 My father-in-law doesn’t live full-time in his RV, but he and his wife take off for months at a time.
 They stay as long as they like at a given RV park, then move on.
 This is alternative housing at its finest.